nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="future"/>
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
-As photography develops, there will be many new cameras and more image formats such as CR3, HEIC and BigTiff.
+As photography develops, there will be many new cameras and more image formats.
 Exiv2 Video support is weak and was deprecated in v0.27.
 It will be removed in 0.28.
 One day a contributor will re-engineer the video code.

 A long standing project for Exiv2 is a **unified metadata container**.
-There is an implementation of this in the SVN repository.
+There is an implementation of this in the unstable branch of the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
 Perhaps both restrictions have a common solution.

 The toolset used in Software Engineering evolves with time.
 C++ has been around for about 35 years and, while many complain about it, I expect it will out-live most of us.
 None-the-less, languages which are less vulnerable to security issues may lead the project to a re-write in a new language such as Rust.
 I hope this book provides the necessary understanding of metadata to support such an undertaking.